by Janis / 0 comments - Orginally published:5th November 2019

 It was so incredibly moving.

-The Chapel of Reconciliation that now stands within the Berlin Wall Memorial was founded on the same site where the former Reconciliation Church once stood.
-When the Berlin Wall erected the church sat in the “Death Strip” and made the church inaccessible.
-In 1985 the East German government gave the orders for the original church to be blown up.
+The Chapel of Reconciliation, which now stands within the Berlin Wall Memorial, was founded on the same site where the former Reconciliation Church once stood.
+When the Berlin Wall was erected, the church sat on the “Death Strip”, which made the church inaccessible.
+In 1985, the East German government gave the orders for the original church to be blown up.

 Chapel of Reconciliation, by the Berlin Wall